-CDB key feature was to allow SAC headquarters to assign new coordinates to the wing headquarters or to the launch crew.
-In so, a computer would calculate the new trajectories and transmits them to the missiles.
+CDB’s key feature was to allow SAC headquarters to assign new coordinates to the wing headquarters or to the launch crew.
+In so, a computer would calculate the new trajectories and transmit them to the missiles.

 Each wing could process its squadron in parallel.
 The Air Force estimated that the entire force of 500 missiles could change targets in 20.5 hours.

 Yet, let us not forget that these numbers were for targets not pre-stored in the Minuteman computer.
-The pre-stored function allowed to select one of these targets options in a matter of seconds.
-The Minuteman II had six options; the Minuteman III, four.
+The pre-stored function allowed to select one of these target options in a matter of seconds.
+The Minuteman II had six options; the Minuteman III, had four.

 Each of these four sets contained the target data for all three warheads in the missile.
 One was the primary set while the rest was a reserve.